petedejoy/documentation/v2/clickstream/calls.md

 * Alias

 ## Identify

 The `identify` method is used to associate behavior and to record traits about your users.
-The call includes a unique User ID and any option traits you know about them (email, name, role, etc.) Implementing `identify` is one of the first steps to getting the most out of Astronomer Clickstream, keep reading to see how to do it...
+The call includes a unique User ID and any option traits you know about them (email, name, role, etc.) Implementing `identify` is one of the first steps you should take in order to getthe most out of Astronomer Clickstream.

 We recommend calling `identify` at a couple of points:
   * After a user registers